 All staff were trained to an appropriate level on safeguarding.
-The SI had completed the Centre for Postgraduate Pharmacy Education (CPPE) level 3 safeguarding training.
+The pharmacists and the pharmacy technician had completed the Centre for Postgraduate Pharmacy Education (CPPE) safeguarding training to the required level.
 And all other members of the pharmacy team had completed appropriate training on safeguarding.
 Local contacts for the referral of concerns were available.
-Team members were aware of signs of concerns requiring escalation and knew what action to take.
+Team members described multiple examples of how they had raised safeguarding concerns, often liaising with the medical practice to ensure people's safety.